 Dinnertime (best with meals)

 - Betaine with pepsin.
-If you are vegan you can use a product like HCL Breakthrough, as pepsin is derived from the stomach of animals.
+If you are vegan you can use a product without pepsin, such as HCL Breakthrough

-If you forgot to take your lunch supplements, you can take them at dinner, but note the B vitamins may be stimulating.
+If you forgot to take your lunch supplements, you can take them at dinner, but note that B vitamins can be stimulatory.

 Bedtime (may be sedating)

-Note: These statements have not been evaluated by the Food and Drug Administration.
+Note: These statements have not been evaluated by the Food and Drug Administration (FDA).
 The products discussed are not intended to diagnose, treat, cure, or prevent any disease.